rdrnt/tps-calls/README.md

 ## Building

-1. Create a `.sentryclirc, .env.development, .env.production` at the root of the project
+1. Create a `.sentryclirc, .env, .npmrc` at the root of the project

 2. (Building for production) In the `.sentryclirc, put: